matthewpriebe-sccompanies/symmetrical-sniffle/docs/Projects/IMSPegaTrainingRefresh.md

 ## Overview

 This project copies production data from Redshift over to the MySQL training environment.
-The purpose is to provide phone agents and operators with a consistent set of real customer data to use for training purposes.
-The process is automated through a job controlled by AR team.
+The purpose is to provide phone agents and operators with a consistent set of real customer data for training purposes.
+The process is automated through several automic schedules controlled by the AR team.

 The process consists of 5 Glue Jobs.

-## Glue Jobs and Tables
+## Glue Jobs, Tables and Resources

 |Glue Job | MySqlTables | Redshift |
 |---------|--------|--------|